 Understanding Dividend Yield

-Dividend yield is a method to measure the amount of cash flow you're getting back for each dollar you invest in an equity position.
+Dividend yield is a method used to measure the amount of cash flow you're getting back for each dollar you invest in an equity position.
 In other words, it's a measurement of how much bang for your buck you're getting from dividends.
 The dividend yield is essentially the return on investment for a stock without any capital gains.

 "Suppose company ABC's stock is trading at $20 and pays yearly dividends of $1 per share to its shareholders.
 Also suppose that company XYZ’s stock is trading at $40 and also pays annual dividends of $1 per share.
 This means that company ABC’s dividend yield is 5% (1 / 20 = 0.05), while XYZ’s dividend yield is only 2.5% (1 / 40 = 0.025).
 Assuming all other factors are equivalent, then, an investor looking to use his or her portfolio to supplement his or her income would likely prefer ABC's stock over that of XYZ, as it has double the dividend yield."

 Investors who need a minimum cash flow from their investments can secure it by investing in stocks paying high, stable dividend yields.